Spot Color Report

 Sorts the list according to various criteria.
-When sorting by Delta E, spot colors with the lowest dE are listed at the top, and the highest dE at the bottom.
+When sorting by Delta E, spot colors with the lowest deltaE are listed at the top, and the highest deltaE at the bottom.

 - Create the report.
-It can be created in various formats (PDF, XML, Text, CGATS or Color Exchange Format).
+It can be created in various formats (PDF, XML, Text or CGATS).

 Save: Creates the spot color report and saves it.
 Optionally, a Preview can be created beforehand.

-Best Configuration: The configuration with the lowest maximum deltaE00 will be automatically determined and listed as Best Configuration on top of the report.
+Best Configuration: Automatically determines the Best Configuration to match the spot colors of one or several jobs from a list of selected configurations.
+The configuration with the lowest average deltaE2000, the lowest maximum deltaE2000 and the lowest number of channels is automatically determined and listed as Best Configuration on top of the report.

 Overview: The Preview and the spot color PDF report show an Overview and a Best Configuration section that describes how the file(s) were processed with the various user-selectable configurations.

 Score: Shows the percentage match of each tested configuration to achieve the spot colors of a job when converting spot colors to process colors (0% – no match, 100% – perfect match using a maximum of three process colors).
 The configuration with the highest score will be listed on top under Best Configuration.

 The screenshot shows two files tested with four configurations.
 The Best Configuration section lists the configurations that achieve the best Score for each file.

 Process File(s): Selected files can be processed directly from the Spot Color Report window with the best configuration.
 The files are automatically moved to the Input folder of the corresponding configuration and automatically processed.